pittar-gitops/99-gitops-demo/README.md

 You will have to accept the self-signed certificate.

-* Login to OpenShift using the `kubeadmin` username and password printed in the terminal when it started.
+* Login to OpenShift using the `kubeadmin` username and password printed in the terminal when CodeReady Containers finished booting.
 * Make sure you are in the **Developer** perspective (change this at the top of the left navigation panel).
 The rest of the instructions assume you are in this view.

 Your (empty) OpenShift and Argo CD consoles should look like this.
 You will fill them up soon!